qiuchengxuan/exfat/README.md

 256B for upcase table and 12B plus name size for each file or directory, and 12B for root directory.

-For async scenario, enable `async-std` feature if std library available otherwide enable `async` feature
+For async scenario, enable `tokio` feature if std library available otherwide enable `async` feature

 For `no_std` scenario, be aware that thread safety is provided by spin crate,